-- Crumbled feta cheese makes a lovely addition to these wraps.
+- Cheese makes a lovely addition to these wraps.

 - Chives were added to the scrambled eggs.
 Green onion works great too or simply omit.

 - Want to save time in the morning?
-You can roast your sweet potato the day before, store in a covered container in the fridge and just warm up before assembling the wrap.
+You can roast your sweet potato the day before, store in a covered container in the refrigerator and just reheat before assembling the wrap.